ganesan/AutoComplete-CPM/ReadMe.txt

 These files were written with a lot of Copy/past so there might be some or many errors.....

-I intend to push this to GitHub when it's a little better and works properly.

 Follow me on twitter for updates.

 @lano78